J. C. Mejía: Milwaukee Brewers

 On November 22, 2021, Mejía was traded to the Milwaukee Brewers in exchange for a player to be named later (catcher David Fry).

 In 2 appearances for Milwaukee, he allowed 6 runs on 5 hits and 5 walks in 2 1/3 innings pitched.
 On May 17, 2022, Mejía was suspended by Major League Baseball for 80 games after testing positive for stanozolol.
 On August 18, Mejía was reinstated from his suspension and optioned to the Triple–A Nashville Sounds.
 On August 24, Mejía was removed from the 40-man roster and sent outright to Triple-A Nashville.

 On October 27, 2022, Mejía re–signed with the Brewers on a minor league contract.
 He was assigned to Nashville to begin the 2023 season, where he made 23 appearances and logged a 3.86 ERA with 32 strikeouts in 30 1/3 innings of work.
 On July 5, 2023, the Brewers selected Mejía's contract, adding him to the active roster.
 After posting a 5.56 ERA across 9 appearances, Mejía was placed on the injured list with shoulder inflammation on August 15.
 He was transferred to the 60–day injured list on September 11, ending his season.
 On September 20, he was suspended 162 games after testing positive for stanozolol, the second time he tested positive for the substance in his career.
 He was non-tendered and became a free agent on November 17.

 Diablos Rojos del México

 On December 6, 2023, Mejia signed with the Diablos Rojos del México of the Mexican League.
 However he did not make the team and became a free agent before the season.

-On January 31, 2025, Mejía re-signed with the Diablos Rojos for the 2025 season.
+On January 31, 2025, Mejía re-signed with the Diablos.
+He made 34 relief appearances for México, compiling a 2–1 record and 3.74 ERA with 31 strikeouts and three saves across 33 2/3 innings pitched.
+With the team, Mejía won the Serie del Rey.